 ClariVein®IC is a specialty infusion catheter with a rotating wire tip designed for the controlled 360-degree dispersion of physician-specified agents to the targeted treatment area.
 Unlike radiofrequency ablation, the procedure uses mechanical pressure and the infused medication to treat the diseased spider or varicose vein.
 Since there is no heat delivery to the affected varicose veins, the procedure is virtually pain-free.
 No heat means no tumescence, or swelling, or need for as much local anesthetic!

 The ClariVein®IC device is a thin catheter (tube) that your doctor inserts into the peripheral vasculature through a pin-sized entrance point.
 The device is several times smaller than other devices used in peripheral vascular treatments allowing the entrance point to be smaller.
 As a result, there is minimal discomfort or bruising noted afterward.
 The ClariVein®IC is a fully disposable, minimally-invasive varicose vein treatment, and can be efficiently used in an office setting.

-ClariVein is performed by the best vein specialists and doctors in NJ at Vein Specialist Centers multiple locations in New Jersey, including Mt.
+ClariVein is performed by the best vein specialists and doctors in New York and New Jersey at Vein Specialist Centers multiple locations in New York and New Jersey, including Mt.
 Laurel, Princeton, Point Pleasant, and Wayne.
 Find out if ClariVein is right for you by contacting us today!

 Short-term studies show that Clarivein is a promising technique to consider in certain situations.
 The long-term success rates with Clarivein will need further evaluation to better understand.